zekeadam/VL.Mapper/README.md

 ### Notes
 - Pretty thoroughly tested but mapper still could have bugs.
 If you disable the mapper node and only use the cache and player nodes it should be very stable.
-- Only tested in VVVV 5.2
+- Thoroughly tested with VVVV 5.2 but should work on 6.2 too

 ### ToDo
 - Cleanup